Classification of critically fixed anti-Thurston maps: Critically fixed anti-rational maps and Tischler graphs

-\begin{remark} Note that this implies that critically fixed anti-rational maps are Thurston-equi\-va\-lent to very simple models: Draw the Tischler graph $T$, and for each face $U$ pick a topological reflection in $\partial U$, i.e., an orientation-reversing homeomorphism $F_U$ from the sphere to itself with $F_U(U) = \CC \setminus \overline{U}$, $F_U|_{\partial U} = \id$ and $F_U^2=\id$.
-Then define $F$ to be $F_U$ on $\overline{U}$ for each face.
-The precise statement and proof is in Theorem~\ref{thm:crit-fixed-schottky} in the next section. \end{remark}
+\begin{remark} Theorem \ref{thm:characterization-1} suggests the following very simple combinatorial model for a critically fixed anti-rational map $f: \CC\to \CC$, which we justify in the next section.
+First, draw the alternating Tischler graph $T=T_f$.
+Next, for each face $A$ of $T$ pick a topological reflection in $\partial A$, i.e., an orientation-reversing homeomorphism $F_A$ from the Riemann sphere $\CC$ to itself with $F_A(A) = \CC \setminus \overline{A}$, $F_A|_{\partial A} = \id_{\partial A}$, and $F_A\circ F_A=\id_\CC$ (see Definition \ref{def:top-reflection}).
+Now define an orientation-reversing branched covering $F_T: \CC\to \CC$ by setting $F_T$ to be $F_A$ on the closure $\overline A$ of every face $A$ of $T$ (see Definition \ref{def:schottky-map}).
+Then $F_T$ is a critically fixed anti-Thurston map that is isotopic to the original map $f$ (see \Cref{prop:equivalent-tischler-graphs} and Corollary~\ref{cor:crit-fixed-schottky}). \end{remark}